ocf/ocfweb/ocfweb/docs/docs/services/vhost.md

 be made available at `yourgroup.berkeley.edu` in addition to the standard address under `ocf.berkeley.edu`.

-OCF provides two separate (but related) virtual hosting services:
+The OCF provides two separate (but related) virtual hosting services:

 * **Web hosting**, where your group's OCF-hosted website becomes available under the new name